INFORMSJoC/2022.0200/src/README.md

   In the latter part of the script, all the data and relevant functions (data transformers, gradient computers etc.) are initialized and wrapped into a dict Data which serves as the main vehicle of carrying all components of the problem.

-  Later, we have the loop that runs the first-order methods we compare ourselves to, where the steering parameters are booleans i_FOP and i_FOD which indicated whether one uses first-order algorithms on the primal or dual side of the problem.
-All these methods are
+  Later, we have the loop that runs the first-order methods we compare ourselves to, where the steering parameters are the booleans i_FOP and i_FOD, which indicated whether one uses first-order algorithms on the primal or dual side of the problem.
+  All the possible combinations of these parameters are ran.

-  In the end, we have the call to our SGSP algorithm to solve the same problem.
+  At the end of the script, we have the call to our SGSP algorithm to solve the same problem.

 **PrimalDualOCO.py** which stores a single-function implementation of the methods we compare ourselves to.